Washington Bucket List: 26 Things to do in Washington State

 Festivals

 Bellevue is always buzzing with festivals and celebrations all year round.
-If you have a liking for workshops, dancing, and performances, go to the Wintergrass Bluegrass Festival in February.
+If you like workshops, dancing, and performances, visit the Wintergrass Bluegrass Festival in February.

-To get a taste of regional and national acts, attend the Bellevue Jazz Festival in May.
+To taste regional and national acts, attend the Bellevue Jazz Festival in May.

 The Bellevue’s Strawberry Festival is held in summer and features agricultural products.